EasyPost/easy-ui/documentation/specs/Tooltip.md

 When the user focuses an element with a tooltip, their focus stays on the element.
 Focus never goes inside the tooltip.

-`<Tooltip />` automatically associates the tooltip with the trigger element so that it is described by the tooltip content.
+`<Tooltip />` automatically associates the tooltip with the trigger element using `aria-describedBy` so that it is described by the tooltip content.

 ## Dependencies